puppetlabs/puppet_metrics_dashboard/README.md

 }
 ```

-This will configure Telegraf, InfluxDB, and Grafana on the Dashboard node, and allow Telegraf on that host to access PostgreSQL on the Monolithic Master.
+This will configure Telegraf, InfluxDB, and Grafana on the Dashboard node, and allow Telegraf on that host to access PostgreSQL on the Standard Primary Server.

 Note that the `add_dashboard_examples` parameter enforces state on the example dashboards.
 Setting the `overwrite_dashboards` parameter to `true` disables overwriting your modifications (if any) to the example dashboards.